 So, which one is the best?
-We will put them against each other in this NordVPN vs CyberGhost in Spain comparison.
+We will put them against each other in this NordVPN vs CyberGhost comparison in UK.

 We’re going to take these VPNs apart and clinically evaluate their performance and capabilities against each other.
 Here’s what we’ll be covering:

-A Quick Comparison of NordVPN vs CyberGhost in Spain
+A Quick Comparison of NordVPN vs CyberGhost in UK

 This is a quick summary of the relative strengths and weaknesses of these two VPN competitors: